tomgeorge/eca/README.md

 # ECA (Editor Code Assistant)

-:warning: The project is still alpha and experimental, with bugs and missing features, but being consistently improved.
+:warning: The project is still alpha, expect bugs and WIP features, but being consistently improved, feedback is more than welcome.

 _Demo using [eca-emacs](https://github.com/editor-code-assistant/eca-emacs)_
 ![demo](./images/demo.gif)

 <hr>
 <p align="center">
-  <a href="#installation"><strong>instalation</strong></a> •
+  <a href="#installation"><strong>installation</strong></a> •
   <a href="./docs/configuration.md"><strong>configuration</strong></a> •
   <a href="./docs/capabilities.md"><strong>capabilities</strong></a> •
   <a href="./docs/protocol.md"><strong>protocol</strong></a>